 The portrait actions can be purchased as part of our portrait workflow for 39 EUR via the PayPal button below.
 When you buy the portrait workflow, you will get the following:

 - A presentation explaining the workflow for portrait photography and how to use the portrait actions and step-by-step explanation of two examples;

 - 20+ portrait Photoshop actions;

 - 15+ overlays and textures;

-- Two example photos, including the RAW file and the PSD file of the processed photo;
+- Four example portrait photos, including the RAW file and the PSD file of the processed photo;

-- Bonus: 30+ allround Photoshop actions that I also use for processing my forest and landscape photos.
+- Bonus: 40+ allround Photoshop actions that I also use for processing my forest and landscape photos;